 Banking and sharing the world's seeds

 Plants and fungi are the most extraordinary chemical factories.
-And, over the decades, Kew’s scientists have gone beyond botany to help develop sustainable new plant-based pesticides, dyes, drugs and more – all for human benefit.
+Over the decades Kew’s scientists have gone beyond botany to help develop sustainable new plant-based pesticides, dyes, drugs and more – all for human benefit.

 Not all of our work is focused on entirely new discoveries.
 People have always relied on plants.
 So, as well as investigating new properties, we seek to understand and better exploit the known uses of plants.
 We often rediscover or validate traditional knowledge about medicines, diet or crops.
 But we always retain our rigorous commitment to science and sustainability.